MarkusP1/Critical-Mass-CC/README.md

   What inspired me here was the idea of combining their love of snow (which I also have) with machine learning techniques (which i also like) to create not only a unique and interesting project but also something that, given time and resources, could be a foundation for more accurate forecasting.
 This, in turn, could lead to more informed backcountry users and fewer fatalities.

- Their use of a Ordinal Random Forest with high success has inpired me to apply ORF to some ongoing projects to hopefully yield better results.
+ Their use of a Ordinal Random Forest with high success has inspired me to apply ORF to some ongoing projects to hopefully yield better results.

   ### Kurzgesagt: [Site](https://kurzgesagt.org/) and [Youtube](https://www.youtube.com/channel/UCsXVk37bltHxD1rDPwtNM8Q)